EBI-Metagenomics/EMG-docs/docs/portal.rst

 Finding functional information about runs on the EBI Metagenomics website
 -------------------------------------------------------------------------

 Functional analysis of runs within projects on the `EBI Metagenomics website <www.ebi.ac.uk/metagenomics/>`__ can be accessed by selecting the 'Functional Analysis' tab found toward the top of any run page (see Figure 4 below).
-Note that this tab will be greyed for amplicon runs which do not have functional results.
+Note that this tab will be greyed for amplicon runs that have no functional results.

 .. image:: images/Func_1.PNG
 Figure 4.
 A Functional analysis tab can be found towards the top of each run page.